oguyon/AdaptiveOpticsControl/doc/helpreadline.md

 # Readline Input Keys {#page_readlinekeys}

+The command line interface (CLI) uses readline to take input command for keyboard.
+Readline offers convenient bindings, listed in this page.

+For more information, consult the readline library documentation.

 <pre>

 READLINE QUICK HELP

-For more information, consult the readline library documentation

 Notations: